List of characters in mythology novels by Rick Riordan: Annabeth Chase

-Annabeth Chase is the child of Athena and West Point history professor Frederick Chase.
+Annabeth Chase is a demigod, daughter of Athena and West Point history professor Frederick Chase.
 She has an extensive paternal family, including Magnus Chase.
-She is described as having honey-blonde hair and gray eyes.
-She is described by her teacher Chiron as "territorial about her friends", which is manifested in some moments of jealousy and distrust.
-In The Lightning Thief, she is also shown as suffering from arachnophobia, a fear shared by her siblings due to their mother's relationship with Arachne, whom Athena turned into a spider.
+Annabeth has honey-blonde hair and gray eyes.
+She has arachnophobia, a fear shared by her siblings due to their mother's relationship with Arachne, whom Athena turned into a spider.
+She also has dyslexia and ADHD but is good at keeping them in check.
+She is currently dating Percy; she develops a crush on him over multiple books.

-Annabeth ran away from her father and stepfamily at age seven and encountered Luke Castellan and Thalia Grace.
-They lived as runaways until they were found by Grover Underwood and taken to Camp Half-Blood.
+Annabeth ran away from her father and stepfamily when she was seven and encountered Luke and Thalia.
+They lived as runaways until they were found by Grover and taken to Camp Half-Blood.
 Her attempts to bring Luke back into the fold are an important theme in the books.

-Her main weapon is a short celestial bronze knife given to her by Luke Castellan.
-In The Last Olympian, it was found to be a cursed blade, which Luke used to eject Kronos from his soul, consequently killing himself.
-Annabeth also owns an invisibility Yankees cap, a gift from her mother.
-At the end of The Battle of the Labyrinth, Daedalus gives Annabeth his incredibly advanced laptop, which she loses in Tartarus in The Mark of Athena.
-Annabeth also has dyslexia and ADHD but is good at keeping it in check.
+Her main weapon is a short celestial bronze knife given to her by Luke.
+Annabeth also has an invisibility Yankees cap, a gift from her mother.
+At the end of The Battle of the Labyrinth, Daedalus gives Annabeth an advanced laptop of his and she studies his works.
+She loses it and her knife in The Mark of Athena when she and Percy fall into Tartarus.

 In the films, she is portrayed by Alexandra Daddario, and Alisha Newton portrays a young Annabeth in the second film.
 In the American musical, she was portrayed by Kristin Stokes.
-Leah Jeffries portrays Annabeth in the TV series.
+Leah Jeffries portrays Annabeth in the TV series with her younger cousin Marissa Winans playing a younger Annabeth in flashbacks.